 No, my very first book was called Kids Can Cook.
 Three Times a Lady was my first adult novel.
 I was so thrilled when Gaye Shortland, the editor at Poolbeg Press rang to tell me they wanted to publish it.
-I danced around the room, laughing and screaming.
 It was a dream come true.
 They signed me up for three books, and then I moved to Pan Macmillan for my next three books.
-And I’m still with Pan Macmillan now.
-I find them fantastic to work with and I adore my Irish sales rep and pr manager, David and Cormac – they are truly wonderful people.
-I’m very lucky!

 When and where do you write?

-I write mainly in the morning and again in the evening if I have the energy.
-I try to take a good walk with the dog before I sit down at my desk and I think about my characters and the situation they are currently in while I'm plodding along.
+I write mainly in the morning.
+I write in my diary (‘morning pages’), do my daily yoga practice and try to take a good walk with the dog before I sit down at my desk.
+I think about my characters and the situation they are currently in while I'm plodding along.
 Dialogue often comes to me while I’m walking too and as soon as I get home I sit down and start typing.
 Sometimes, if the humour takes me, I write longhand in a large A4 size notebook with yellow pages – a legal pad I think it’s called.

 I write non-stop until two o’clock when my son gets home from school.
-In the afternoon I like to play with my children and help them with their homework if I can.
-And then in the evening I’ll sit back down at my desk, answer emails and letters, write up any articles I’m working on and look over my day’s work.
-I write on Mondays, Tuesdays and Wednesdays and teach or do other work on Thursdays and Fridays (and often Saturdays).
+In the afternoon I like to hang out with my children and help them with their homework if I can.
+And then in the evening I’ll sit back down at my desk, answer emails and write up any articles or blogs I’m working on.
+I write on Monday and Tuesday and teach or do other work on Wednesday, Thursday and Friday (and often Saturday).